Witness the power of the Earth

 Shikotsu-Toya National Park lies close to Sapporo and is home to a number of spectacular caldera lakes and steaming active volcanoes.
 The volcanoes concentrated in the region have of course given rise to several natural hot springs, meaning that it is popular among domestic Japanese visitors for its many resorts.

 For us, however, it is not the resorts that we are interested in but the amazing landscape that makes this national park perfect for adventure travel.
 As well as hot springs, it is also home to rich forests, fascinating geological hikes and incredible wildlife.
-The trails that open up in summer allow the adventurous to experience the unique sight of fuming volcanoes and explore forests, hidden away from the hustle and bustle of Hokkaido’s nearby capital city.
+The trails that open up in spring allow the adventurous to experience the unique sight of fuming volcanoes and explore forests, hidden away from the hustle and bustle of Hokkaido’s nearby capital city.

 This is our easiest hiking tour and is a great introduction to hiking in Hokkaido.
 On average, we cover 8km a day on easy going smooth trails.
 There is less than 500m elevation gain most days, with the tour building up to the most challenging trail on the last day.
 The pace each day will be relaxed, with plenty of time to take in the flora and fauna as we walk.